dfelinto/blender-manual/manual/sculpt_paint/sculpting/tool_settings/options.rst

 Auto-Masking
    These settings automatically mask geometry based on geometric properties of the mesh.
-   Note, these options apply across all sculpt brushes, however, they can also be configured per brush in the :ref:`Advanced Brush Settings <sculpt-tool-settings-brush-settings-advanced>`.
+   Note, these options are applied across all sculpt brushes, however, they can also be configured per brush in the :ref:`Advanced Brush Settings <sculpt-tool-settings-brush-settings-advanced>`.
    These options can be accessed via a :ref:`bpy.types.UIPieMenu` by pressing :kbd:`Alt-A`.

    Topology